MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/product-integration/8.0/api-connect/index.md

 ### Add APIs to the product and publish it
 1. Create a new product or use existing product.
 See [Creating a Product in the API Designer](http://www.ibm.com/support/knowledgecenter/SSFS6T/com.ibm.apic.toolkit.doc/tapim_create_product.html).
 2. Add  the two APIs to the product: the MobileFirst OAuthProvider API and the new/existing API you want to protect with the MobileFirst OAuth Security Definition.
 3. Stage the Product.
-See [Staging a Product](http://www.ibm.com/support/knowledgecenter/en/SSMNED_5.0.0/com.ibm.apic.toolkit.doc/task_deploy_product_offline.html).
+See [Staging a Product](http://www.ibm.com/support/knowledgecenter/en/SSMNED_5.0.0/com.ibm.apic.toolkit.doc/task_deploy_product_offline.html.).
-4. Publish the Product: Go to Catalog **Dashboard** and choose the product to publish.
+4. Publish the Product: Go to the Catalog **Dashboard** and choose the product to publish.

 ## Update the sample PinCodeAndroid MobileFirst client application